Why is English grammar important?

 The design for 5 Minute English might not be very fancy, but its explanations are clear and to the point.
 The site has some great information about common grammar questions and mistakes, like this page, which explains when to use “listen” and when to use “hear.”

 The British Council is a great resource for all language learners, especially if you’re learning British English.
-There is a huge amount of information here about any kind of grammar you may need to know.
+There’s a huge amount of information here about any kind of grammar you may need to know.

 Just choose your level and then you’ll get several specific grammar topics to explore.

-Grammar Girl is used by native speakers as well, so you can be sure it will help your English sound more natural.
+Grammar Girl is used by native speakers as well, so you can be sure it’ll help your English sound more natural.
 You’ll learn about English grammar rules as well as punctuation, writing style and even business tips.

 You can find her podcasts on Apple and Spotify, or you can get a free month when you sign up with the code GRAMMAR using Stitcher.